a-gram/audioneex/docs/about.rst

   identification (3-4 seconds on average for moderately distorted audio) making it suitable for real-time applications.

-* **Cross-platform API** - Implemented in standard C++ to guarantee native high performances while providing a suitable level of abstraction, it builds and runs anywhere there is a modern C++ compiler (version 11 and above), which means most software/hardware platforms out there.
+* **Cross-platform API** - Implemented in standard C++ to guarantee the high performances that only native code can achieve, while providing portability to any platform with a modern C++ compiler (version 11 and above).

 * **Content-agnostic recognition** - The core algorithms are independent of the nature of the audio to be recognized, allowing the identification of basically